-Update: The slides of the lecture can be found here.
+The program of the colloquium can be found here.

 Our article "Browsing Unicity: On the Limits of Anonymizing Web Tracking Data" (Clemens Deusser, Steffen Passmann and Thorsten Strufe) has been accepted for presentation at the IEEE S&P ("Oakland")!
 In the paper we examine the "anonymizing methods" commonly used by industry and show that they are largely ineffective even when applied to an extent that essentially destroys all utility of web tracking data.
 Using the example of a data set of a large European audience measurement provider, we show that the claim that "coarsening" leads to de-identified data sets is nonsense, since even in extreme cases anonymity is not achieved.
 Clemens Deusser will present the article at the IEEE S&P in May 2020, congratulations Clemens and Steffen!